FREQUENTLY ASKED QUESTIONS ABOUT SCOTLAND IN NOVEMBER

 At the start of November, the sun rises at 7:20 AM and sets at 4:30 PM in Edinburgh.
 At the end of the month, the sunrise takes place at 8:15 AM and the sunset at 3:45 PM.

 It can snow in Scotland in November, although in the towns and cities it is more likely to rain.
 If you visit rural areas with higher ground, you will have more chance of experiencing snow in Scotland.

 Winter in Scotland can bring icy and snowy conditions.
 However, in November, you’re more likely to encounter rain, making it an easy location to do a winter road trip.
 Just make sure you come ready to drive on the left!

 The winter days are short, so we recommend not overloading yourself with too much driving.
 This way, you can enjoy the sights along the way during the daytime.

 During your trip check weather and road conditions regularly.
 For your peace of mind, our team is on hand 24/7 should you need to contact us at any point.
 And if there is an unexpected event or severe weather, we’ll get in touch and modify your itinerary while keeping you safe and informed.

-When you book a self-drive tour with Nordic Visitor, your car rental comes with collision damage waiver, a GPS, and a hand-marked map of your route.
+When you book a self-drive tour with Nordic Visitor, your car rental comes with collision damage waiver and a hand-marked map of your route.
 You also get two named drivers on the insurance policy so you can share the driving with a travel companion.

 Can I see the northern lights in Scotland in November?